 What not to miss

 Do not assume isolated vomiting in a child is gastroenteritis.
-Consider other causes -these very widely from inborn errors of metabolism to diabetes mellitus, surgical obstruction to urinary tract infections.
+Consider other causes—these vary widely, from inborn errors of metabolism to diabetes mellitus, surgical obstruction, and urinary tract infections.
 If you’d like to hear more, check out Dani’s talk on vomiting in children in DFTB Essentials.

 Beware chronic diarrhoea in an infant – do they have malabsorption or is this a presentation of IBD or an immunodeficiency?